The Airline for Beach Seekers on a Budget

 Beyond the Beach: Leave the beach behind for a day at Scape Park, a "natural theme park" that will have you ziplining into pools surrounded by waterfalls, swimming in caves and floating in the picturesque Hoyo Azul cenote.

-Beach You Can’t Miss: This stretch of southwest Florida is known for its seashells and its sunsets.
+Beach You Can’t Miss: Southwest Florida (Fort Myers) is known for its seashells and its sunsets.
 You'll find the best of both on two of the region's islands—Sanibel and Captiva—which are connected to the mainland by a causeway.
-Find the best shelling at low tide, especially in sand along the Blind Pass—the inlet between the two islands, and soon you'll be doing the Sanibel Stoop and the Captiva Crouch, so-named for the body position you form when picking up seashells down by the seashore.
-Toast the sunset with a cold beverage at the Mucky Duck in Captiva, but get there early—parking fills up quickly for this popular pastime.
+Find the best shelling at low tide, especially in sand along the Blind Pass—the inlet between the two islands.

 Beyond the Beach: You can venture even further offshore and catch a ferry to one of the Outer Islands such as Cayo Costa State Park, an undeveloped island with an unspoiled beach and camping area if you wanted to really go off-the-grid.
 Another way to get out on the water is to kayak through some of the region's many mangroves at Tarpon Bay on Sanibel or Lover's Key State Park near Fort Myers Beach.
 Keep an eye out for curious manatees, they may float right up under your boat.